-The trustee also holds corporate bonds and other fixed interest securities.
+The UK Plan holds corporate bonds and other fixed-interest securities.
 The risk of default on these is assessed by various rating agencies.
-Some of these bond investments are issued by HM Government.
+Some of these bond investments are issued by the UK government.
 The risk of default on these is lower compared to the risk on corporate bond investments, although some risk may remain.
 The expected yield on bond investments with fixed interest rates can be derived exactly from their market value.